We Analyzed the Future Direction of Co-Diagnostics Inc. (CODX), Here is What We Found

 CODX’s Market Performance

-CODX stocks went down by -4.62% for the week, with a monthly jump of 16.71% and a quarterly performance of 24.67%, while its annual performance rate touched -63.08%.
-The volatility ratio for the week stands at 7.89% while the volatility levels for the past 30 days are set at 9.50% for Co-Diagnostics Inc..
-The simple moving average for the period of the last 20 days is 3.55% for CODX stocks with a simple moving average of -12.70% for the last 200 days.
+CODX stocks went up by 7.07% for the week, with a monthly jump of 39.11% and a quarterly performance of 25.30%, while its annual performance rate touched -49.52%.
+The volatility ratio for the week stands at 9.98% while the volatility levels for the past 30 days are set at 10.50% for Co-Diagnostics Inc..
+The simple moving average for the period of the last 20 days is 11.18% for CODX stocks with a simple moving average of -2.02% for the last 200 days.

 Analysts’ Opinion of CODX